icmx/just-monorepo/HOWTO.md

 npm run start
 ```

-While developing it can be started in non-production watch mode:
+While developing it can be started in non-production live-reload mode:

 ```sh
 npm run watch:server